 In February 2013, the FASB issued authoritative guidance associated with reporting of amounts reclassified out of accumulated other comprehensive income, which requires companies to present significant reclassifications out of accumulated other comprehensive income in their entirety in the statement of operations or in a separate footnote to the financial statements.
 For amounts that are not required to be reclassified in their entirety to net income, the standard requires companies to cross-reference to related footnoted disclosures.
-The new disclosure requirements are effective on a prospective basis for financial statements issued for fiscal years, and interim periods within those years, beginning after December 15, 2012 and early adoption is permitted.
-The adoption of this guidance will not have a material impact on the Company's results of operations or financial position.
+The adoption of this guidance did not have a material impact on the Company's financial statement disclosure, results of operations or financial position.